An Improved Kernel and Parameterized Algorithm for Almost Induced Matching: A parameterized algorithm

 Lemma \ref*{dominating-lemma} guarantees the correctness of this step.
 Note that $|N(\{v, u\})|$ = $d(v) - 1$.
 This step generates a recurrence

 where $d(v) \ge 3$.
 For the worst case where $d(v) = 3$, the branching factor of it is 1.6181.

-After Reduction-Rule 2, the degree-1 vertices can only be adjacent to the vertex of degree $\geq 3$.
+After Reduction-Rule 2, degree-1 vertices can only be adjacent to vertices of degree at least 3.
 These vertices will be handled in Step 1.
 So after Step 1, there are no degree-1 vertices in $G$.

 Next, we consider degree-2 vertices.
-A path $u_0u_1u_2u_3u_4$ of five vertices is called a \textit{chain} if the first vertex $u_0$ is of degree $\ge 3$ and the three middle vertices are of degree 2, where we allow $u_4$ = $u_0$.
-A path $u_0u_1u_2u_3$ of four vertices is called a \textit{short chain} if the first vertex $u_0$ and last vertex $u_3$ are of degree $\ge 3$ and the two middle vertices are of degree 2, where we allow $u_3$ = $u_0$.
-A chain or a short chain can be found in linear time if it exists. \\
+A path $u_0u_1u_2u_3u_4$ of five vertices is called a \textit{chain} if the first vertex $u_0$ is of degree at least 3 and the three middle vertices are of degree 2, where we allow $u_4$ = $u_0$.
+A path $u_0u_1u_2u_3$ of four vertices is called a \textit{short chain} if the first vertex $u_0$ and last vertex $u_3$ are of degree at least 3 and the two middle vertices are of degree 2, where we allow $u_3$ = $u_0$.
+A chain or a short chain can be found in linear time if it exists.
+A short chain $u_0u_1u_2u_3$ is called a \textit{good short chain} if $u_3\neq u_0$ and there is no edge between $u_3$ and $u_0$.

+\begin{lemma} If a graph $G$ has a good short chain $u_0u_1u_2u_3$, then there is a maximum induced matching of $G$ containing at least one vertex of $u_1$ and $u_2$. \end{lemma}

+\begin{proof} If none of $u_0$ and $u_3$ appears in a maximum induced matching $M$, then by the maximality of $M$, we know that $u_1u_2$ is in $M$.
+If only one of $u_0$ and $u_3$, say $u_0$, appears in the maximum induced matching $M$, we can always replace the edge incident on $u_0$ in $M$ with edge $u_0u_1$ to get another maximum induced matching containing $u_1$.
+If both $u_0$ and $u_3$ appear in a maximum induced matching $M$, while both $u_1$ and $u_2$ are not, we can also replace the edge incident on $u_0$ in $M$ with edge $u_0u_1$ to get another maximum induced matching.
+Consequently, there is a maximum induced matching containing at least one vertex in $u_1$ and $u_2$. \end{proof}

-\textbf{Step 2} (Chains). \textit{ If there is a chain $u_0u_1u_2u_3u_4$, then branch on $u_1$ with Rule (B1).
+\textbf{Step 2} (Chains).
+If there is a chain $u_0u_1u_2u_3u_4$, then branch on $u_1$ with Rule (B1).
 In the branch where $u_1$ is deleted and included in the deletion set, we get a tail $u_2$ and then further deal with the tail as we do in Reduction-Rule 2.
 Then we get the following three branches